Getting to Know Your Neighborhood: Kenmore Square and Fenway

 82A Lansdowne St.

-Opened in 2008, the Bleacher Bar lies under Fenway Park’s center field bleachers, a few feet from the Ted Williams Red Seat, which commemorates the Splendid Splinter’s 1946 502-foot home run, the longest ever hit into the Fenway bleachers.
-Offering a wide variety of local brews on tap and deli classics like roast beef and pastrami, you’ll find something to satisfy your hunger and thirst whilst getting an amazing view of the field—all at a reasonable price.
-The Bleacher Bar provides patrons with the experience of an All-American pub while steeping them in the history of Fenway Park.
+Opened in 2008, the Bleacher Bar lies under Fenway Park’s center-field bleachers, a few feet from the Ted Williams Red Seat, which commemorates the Splendid Splinter’s 1946 502-foot home run, the longest ever hit into the Fenway bleachers.
+Offering a wide variety of local brews on tap and deli classics like roast beef, corned beef, and pastrami, you’ll find something to satisfy your hunger and thirst while getting an amazing view of the field—all at a reasonable price.
 It is open off-season as well as when the boys of summer play.

 145 Ipswich St.

-Jillian’s Boston, a 70,000-square-foot, three-story entertainment complex, offers billiards in a 35-table pool parlor, an upscale bowling alley, a spring break–themed dance club (Tequila Rain), plasma TVs, five full bars, and two restaurants.
-Most patrons come for the bowling, but take note: despite 16 lanes, weekend waits have been known to top two hours.
+Jillian’s/Lucky Strike, a 70,000-square-foot, three-story entertainment complex, offers billiards in a 24-table pool parlor, an upscale bowling alley, plasma TVs, six full bars, and two restaurants.
+The latest addition, Cheeky Monkey Brewing Company, has craft beers, dart boards, pool tables, shuffleboard games, and an outdoor patio.
+Most patrons come for the bowling, but take note: despite 16 lanes, weekend waits have been known to last up to two hours.

 4 Yawkey Way